-&lt;sup>4 In a robustness check, they show that takeover probabilities increase more for financially driven acquisitions.
+4 In a robustness check, they show that takeover probabilities increase more for financially driven acquisitions.

+To the extent that profits opportunities can be successfully exploited, we posit that the identity of the acquirer may matter.
 In the absence of synergistic gains, financial bidders may specialize or may be more skilled at exploiting mispricing.
 Dittmar, Li, and Nain (2012) suggest that financial bidders are particularly skilled at identifying undervalued targets.
-That financial acquirers are good at identifying undervalued targets is also prevalent in professional circles.
-Alternatively, financial bidders may enjoy an information advantage that makes them be better placed to benefit from price deviations.
+That financial acquirers are good at identifying undervalued targets is also prevalent in professional circles.5 Alternatively, financial bidders may enjoy an information advantage that makes them be better placed to benefit from price deviations.
 In contrast, strategic acquirers focusing on synergistic gains may neglect other sources of gains or simply may not be so skilled at detecting mispricing.
 In this sense, Dessaint, Foucault, and Frésard (2016) gives support to the later as they show that managers are not always able to filter out noise in prices and to distinguish fundamental from no fundamental changes in stock prices.
 Both under the view that each type of bidder specializes in different sources of gains (Gorbenko and Malenko, 2014) or that it has differential skills (Dittmar et al., 2012), financial bidders are more likely to exploit mispricing.

 Testing our hypothesis is challenging because measuring mispricing is not straightforward.
-In that direction, some studies demonstrate that the premium offered in acquisitions by financial acquirers is negatively associated with target valuation ratios such as the market-to-book ratio after controlling for a number of other variables (Renneboog, Simons, and Wright, 2007).
-Other studies evaluate whether target valuation ratios impact the likelihood of being an acquisition target (Edmans et al., 2012) and show that low target valuations increase acquisition probabilities.
-With these findings, existing studies conclude that undervaluation is one of the sources of expected gains for financial acquirers.
-Their main limitation is the use of valuation ratios that are both correlated to poor management and mispricing.
-As a consequence, they can only make a vague use of the term undervaluation to refer indistinctively to mispricing and mismanagement but fail to identify which drives financial acquirer's acquisition gains.
+To date, existing studies relate valuation ratios such as the market-to-book ratio to takeover premiums or the likelihood of being acquired to evaluate whether undervaluation motivates acquisition activity.
+Renneboog, Simons, and Wright (2007) show financial acquirers offer higher premiums for firms with low market-to-book ratios.
+Edmans et al. (2012) show that firms with low valuation ratios have a higher probability of being acquired.
+With these findings, existing studies conclude that undervaluation is one of the motives behind acquisitions and a source of gains for financial acquirers.
+However, their main limitation is the use of valuation ratios that are both correlated to poor management and mispricing and therefore make a vague use of the term undervaluation to refer indistinctively to mispricing and mismanagement.
+With that approach, it is difficult to identify whether mispricing plays a role at all in motivating acquisitions and driving financial acquirer's acquisition gains.

 To circumvent this challenge we study acquisition bids that fail to complete.
-If target underpricing is among acquisition motives and the market recognizes it, targets should be revalued by the market and their stock prices at bid failure would not fully revert to preannouncement level.
-By construction, such revaluation should be unrelated to value-creation hypotheses because any envisioned value to be added by takeover becomes invalid once the takeover attempt fails.
-To estimate a potential revaluation, we evaluate the market reaction from the offer to the failure of the bid.
-To further evaluate whether mispricing as an acquisition motive is related to the identity of the acquirer, we compare the revaluation effect around failed bids by financial bidders to that of strategic bidders.
-In this set up, according to our hypothesis, we would expect a larger revaluation effect for financial acquirers.
+We estimate the market reaction from the announcement of the offer to the failure of the bid to evaluate whether the target price upon failure fully reverts to the pre-announcement price level or whether a revaluation effect remains.
+By construction, a potential revaluation should be unrelated to value-creation hypothesis because any value to be added by the envisioned takeover becomes invalid once the takeover attempt fails.
+Therefore, any potential revaluation can be interpreted as mispricing.
+6 To further evaluate whether a potential revaluation is related to the identity of the acquirer, we compare the revaluation effect around failed bids by financial bidders to that of strategic bidders.
+In this set up, according to our hypothesis, we would expect a larger revaluation effect for financial bidders.
+7

-&lt;sup>5 For example, The Strategic Secret of Private Equity, Harvard Business Review, September 2007.
+5 For example, The Strategic Secret of Private Equity, Harvard Business Review, September 2007.